Links to Recourses

 - www.forum.northernbrewer.com/ - Click the link to go directly to Northern Brew's hard cider forum.
 These folks seem very helpful to newcomers and cider-noobs!

-My name is Jessica Shabatura and I am hobby brewer of wine, port and cider.
-I have a degree in horticulture and a great love of chemistry, thanks to my father who is a Food Scientist.
-I created this site as a project for a grad school class I am taking in Educational Technology Media.
+My name is Jessica Shabatura and I am hobby brewer of wine and cider.
+I have a BS degree in horticulture, and MEd. in Education, and a great love of chemistry, thanks to my father who is a Food Scientist.
+I created this site as a project for a grad school class I was taking in Educational Technology Media.
 I do hope you enjoyed it.
 Thanks so much and happy cidering!
-If you found this site useful, would like to be linked as a resource here, or have kind suggestions, you may email me at firstname.lastname@example.org.
-If you found this site useful and would like to send a donation to help us keep growing, please click here:
+If you found this site useful, would like to be linked as a resource here, or have kind suggestions, you may email me at [email protected].
+If you found this site useful and would like to send a donation to help us keep growing, I will drop everything and write you a personal note of thanks!